MacsiDigital/laravel-api-client/README.md

 ## Result Sets

 After we run a multi result return type like all() and get(), we are returned a result set.
-This takes care of any pagination and can be used to dip back into the Gateway to retreive the next lot of results, houses information on what page we navigated, whats the next page etc.  This is dependant on API and we try to utilise the API's returned meta where possible.
+This will take care of any pagination and can be used to dip back into the Gateway to retrieve the next lot of results, houses information on what page we navigated, what is the next page etc.  This is dependant on the API, and we try to utilise the APIs returned meta where possible.

 ### all() return method

-With the all() method we try to retrieve all results by recursivly hitting the API endpoint, because this can use rate limits quite quickly there is a $maxQueries attribute in our entry model, once set this is the max amount of queries that can be hit in a recursive call.
+With the all() method we try to retrieve all results by recursively hitting the API endpoint, because this can use rate limits quite quickly there is a $maxQueries attribute in our entry model, once set this is the max amount of queries that can be hit in a recursive call.

-If the max is hit and you require more results then you can call the retreiveNextPage() method which will add the next round of queries to the result set.
+If the max is hit and you require more results then you can call the retrieveNextPage() method which will add the next round of queries to the result set.

 ### get() return method